4rjunc/CertChain/README.md

 # CertChain

 CertChain is a decentralized application (Dapp) built on the Ethereum Virtual Machine (EVM) to create and assign certificates to students as NFTs (Non-Fungible Tokens).
 This approach helps solve the issue of certificate fraud.
+Project was developed during XINNOVATE 2024 Hackthon.

 ## Team Members
 - [Arjun C](https://github.com/4rjunc)
 - [Hari Prasad G](https://github.com/HARI-G-YADHAV)